chenlei1982/GC/README.md

 Step 3: For each generated csv file, using the codes of one classification algorithm to obtain the cross-validation results.

+Explanations on folders

+1. Classification-algorithm: This folder contains the codes of four classification algorithms.
+The names of folders in this folder indicate the classification algorithms.

+2. csv_make: This folder contains the codes for generating the datasets based on some top features in each list.

+3. feature-ranking-algorithm: This folder contains the codes of sevel feature selection algorithms.
+The names of folders in the folder indciate the corresponding algorithms.

+4. results: This folder contains the supplementary materials of this analysis.

 Other notes

 In each folder, the file "comd" contains the codes to run the corresponding package.